Zulfiqar-Ibrahim/GANS_Thesis_TU-KL/README.md

   <img align="center" src="Images/final_image1.jpg" width="600" height="600">
 </p>

-This is the final image after watershed and segmentation process.
-As you can see closely that even the leaves are properly separated.
+This is the final image after watershed and segmentation processes.
+As you can see closely that even the leaves are properly separated from background.
+This is necessary in image generation through GANs because GANs must observe important portion of image in order to regenerate the it.